Niniane Wang

 Niniane Wang is an American software engineer and technology executive.
 In her early career at Google, Wang co-created Google Desktop and created Google Lively.
 She was previously vice president of engineering of Niantic after her company Evertoon was acquired by Niantic in 2017.

-Early life and career
+Early life and education

 Wang went to school in New Mexico and Nevada.
 At fifteen years old, she attended the California Institute of Technology, where she received a bachelor's degree.
-While studying for a master's degree in computer science at the University of Washington, she worked as an engineering team leader on Microsoft's Flight Simulator.
+While studying for a master's degree in computer science at the University of Washington, she worked as an engineering team leader on Microsoft's Flight Simulator 2004.

 Career

 Google

 Wang worked at Google for five years starting in 2003.
 There she was an engineering manager of products such as Gmail and co-founded Google Desktop, winning a Google Founders' Award for the latter.
 In a 2008 post on Google's official blog, Wang announced Google Lively, a web-based virtual world officially part of Google Labs.
 Wang explained that she developed Lively as a "20% Project", referring to Google's practice of allocating a portion of its employees' paid work time towards personal projects.
 Google planned to make Lively into a platform for developers to create games, but ultimately discontinued the service after five months in December 2008.